 - The tickets are priced at Php799 for walk-in visitors but you can purchase a cheaper price (up to 30% off) if you book online.

-- The best time to visit Upside Down Museum is during weekdays, where it is less crowded and an entrance fee of Php450 is applicable for all visitors. (website)
+- The best time to visit Upside Down Museum is during weekdays, when it is less crowded and an entrance fee of Php450 is applicable for all visitors. (website)

 5. Work up some adrenaline at Asylum Manila

-Overall, the entire Asylum experience is similar to being a part of a horror movie (or experiencing Halloween all-year-round!); as such, it will surely give you the scariest experience of your life!
-Obviously, this attraction is not for the faint of heart and do keep in mind the following basic guidelines:
+Overall, the entire Asylum experience is similar to being a part of a horror movie (or experiencing Halloween all year round!); as such, it will surely give you the scariest experience of your life!
+Obviously, this attraction is not for the faint of heart do keep in mind the following basic guidelines:

 - Visitors under 12 years old are NOT allowed to enter

-- Photos and videos inside the premises is strictly prohibited
+- Photos and videos inside the premises are strictly prohibited

 - Those with existing and pre-existing physical and medical issues are NOT recommended to tour